Welcome back to a new school year!

-Home learning will be handed out on Wednesdays and collected in on Mondays.
+Home learning will be handed out on Fridays and will be due in every Wednesday.

 Tuesday 20th March